[Whitepaper] Awesome.AI: A Dynamics-Based Framework for Thought Simulation

 • GPT (or similar) generates two sentences from mood-index and HUB-subject.

-• Plays "Connect the Dots" with GPT (or similar) to fuse them into a more natural, emotionally-toned output.
+• Plays "Connect the Dots" with GPT (or similar) to combine them into a more natural, emotionally-toned output.

 • Can express nuance and variation via prompt design.